Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: Stage 1: Scattering Matrix Design

-Complementary to the retraction operation, the tangent projection function describes the feasible directions of movement at a point on a manifold, represented by tangent vectors.
+The retraction function for each block is defined as Complementary to the retraction operation, the tangent projection function describes the feasible directions of movement at a point on a manifold, represented by tangent vectors.
 All tangent vectors at a point form the tangent space, which includes every possible direction the point can move to.

 Furthermore, the tangent space can be regarded as a Euclidean space, where a particular tangent vector, denoted as the Riemannian gradient, indicates the direction of steepest descent of the objection function \cite{AbsilPSP2008}.